-With the warm weather, we find we need more reasons to be outside and one of those reasons is greenery.
+With the warm summer weather, we find we need more reasons to be outside and one of those reasons is greenery.
 Ideas for Cement DIY planters have been circulating around the internet so we decided to take a stab at our own version of them.
 Cement can be an intimidating medium to work with but it doesn’t have to be!
 It’s a lot like working with mud and just as much fun (though, adults, you do need to take safety precautions– see below).

 - two nesting disposable containers (at least 1 inch in size difference)